 • Great option for those who want to avoid hormones or can’t take hormones

 • You can get pregnant right away after removal

 • It may cause strong cramps when it’s first put in.
 These get better

 • Periods may be unpredictable for the first 3-6 months

 • On rare occasions, it can slip out of place (3 in 100)

 • It takes 7 days to start working after it’s put in (so wear a condom if you have vaginal sex)

 • Has to be put in by a doctor or nurse

-• Some people don’t like not seeing their period
+• Some people don’t like not having their period

 • Small risk of infection when inserted and removed